voutilad/neo4j-spark-connector/README.md

 You can provide user and password as part of the URL `bolt://neo4j:<password>@localhost` or individually in `spark.neo4j.bolt.user` and `spark.neo4j.bolt.password`.

+You can also provide the encryption configuration via `spark.neo4j.bolt.encryption`, it takes a boolean value and the default is `false`

 ## Builder API